JonasBernard/FakeStandby/README.md

 ## Here is the solution!

 FakeStandby is an Android app for turning the screen off while keeping apps running.
-This includes foregroud jobs, which means, you can keep
+This includes foreground jobs, which means you can keep

-- staing online on WhatsApp and other text messengers
+- staying online on WhatsApp and other text messengers
 - listen to YouTube Videos
-- run your prefered game
+- run your preferred game

 all with your screen turned off.

 ## How does it work?

-The app is basiccaly launching an overlay over the app currently running.
-Therefor it is using Android's accessibility services.
-All it's rendering on the overlay is a black canvas. effectily turning your pixels of.
+The app is basically launching an overlay over the app currently running.
+Therefore it is using Android's accessibility services.
+All it's rendering on the overlay is a black canvas, effectifly turning your pixels off.
 The apps you're using won't notice this, beacause technically your phone is turned on.

 ## Disclaimer

-Some smartphones have LCD displays with backgroud lighting, that only turns off, when you really press the power button to lock your phone.
+Some smartphones have LCD displays with background lighting, that only turns off, when you really press the power button to lock your phone.
-The concept works better for OLED or AMOLED displays, where "turning pixels black" is identical to "turning them off" You should not except huge power saving effects
+The concept works better for OLED or AMOLED displays, where "turning pixels black" is identical to "turning pixels off" You should not except huge power saving effects on any device especially on devices with LCD display.

+## Contribute

+Feel free to contribute to the FakeStandby project!
+You can contribute in different ways

+### Conceptual contribution

+If you have any conceptual or strategic critics or ideas, just leave them [here on GitHub](https://github.com/JonasBernard/FakeStandby/issues/new).

+### Translations

+You can help translating the app itself and other texts using [this link](https://poeditor.com/join/project/WkxMBheCVb).

+### Code contribution

+For contribution to the code just fork this repository and create a pull request after you commited your changes to this fork.

+## Licensing

+FakeStandby is an android app that turns off your screen while keeping apps running.
+Copyright (C) 2020  Jonas Bernard

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.